 I shrug.

 “What happened last night?
 Was there a problem?
-I’m sorry, but my memory is a little hazy at the moment.”
+I’m sorry, but my memory is a little hazy right now.”

-“The Prince of Darkness tried to contact me!
+The vampire (?) yells, “The Prince of Darkness tried to contact me!
 I couldn’t answer because of you!
-The psychic link was too weak because of the alcohol you made me drink!
-I lost contact and a lot of vital energy.
+The psychic connection was too weak because of the alcohol you forced me to drink!
+I lost contact and a lot of life energy.
 Dawn was coming.
 It was too late to go home or to one of my ghouls.
 I had no choice!
-And then, I had to find shelter here to protect myself from the sun.”
+And then I had to find shelter here to protect myself from the sun.”

-Oh… I now see that he is holding a dead rat in his hand, also stained with blood.
-It may not be the right time to point out that we’re way past sunrise and he still hasn’t turned to dust.
+Oh… I see now that he is holding a dead rat in his hand, also stained with blood.
+It might not be the right time to point out that it’s way past sunrise and he hasn’t turned to dust.

 “And what exactly did the Prince of Darkness want from you?”